How Muskoka Woods Summer Camp Builds Self-Esteem

 Promote Independence

 Summer camp gives kids the chance to be independent — perhaps for the first time in their lives.
-Whether it’s something as simple as choosing their own food at dinner or leading a team of fellow campers in an activity, the trust and encouragement behind all guests at Muskoka Woods gives them the opportunity to flourish as individuals.
+Whether it’s something as simple as choosing their own food at dinner or leading a team of fellow cabin mates in an activity, the trust and encouragement behind all guests at Muskoka Woods gives them the opportunity to flourish as individuals.

 Meeting New Friends